 1 November to 31 March – 8AM to 5:00PM

-Schonbrunn Palace tickets and entrance fee depend on the attractions you visiting, as there are several attractions on the palace grounds that have their own separate admission fee.
+Schonbrunn Palace tickets and entrance fees depend on the attractions you visit, as there are several attractions on the palace grounds that have their own separate admission fee.
 However, there are some great bundled prices if you wish to do more than just visit the palace and grounds.

 For the most basic palace tour admission, prices start from € 14,20 for adults and € 10,50 for children, as part of the Imperial Tour.